-• Contractual Terms and Conditions:
+Contractual Terms and Conditions:

-Offerors awarded funds will contract with the Hawaii Department of Agriculture (HDOA) as an independent contractor and shall agree to comply with the terms and conditions set forth in AG-008, 103D General Conditions, issued by the State Department of the Attorney General.
+Offerors awarded funds will contract with the HDOA as an independent contractor and shall agree to comply with the terms and conditions set forth in AG-008, 103D General Conditions, issued by the State Department of the Attorney General.
 A copy of the General Conditions: https://spo.hawaii.gov/wp-content/uploads/2017/12/AG-008-103D-1.pdf.